AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 * HLS (HTTP Live Streaming, Apple's streaming protocol).
 * Progressive video delivery to Android&trade;, BlackBerry&reg;, and Windows&reg; mobile devices.

 Any other video format and codec is treated as a "Primary Video."
 This asset classification means that the video is a source video file and cannot be used for delivery playback on desktops or mobile devices.
 For example, you cannot preview these types of videos in Adobe Dynamic Media Classic.
-You cannot generate Copy URLs or Embed Code for use in video players, on websites, and so on.
+You cannot generate Copy URLs or Embed Code for video players or websites.

 ### Filter the list of video encoding presets {#filtering-the-list-of-video-encoding-presets}